Donniezvadah/play/README.md

 All tests should pass, confirming that the simulation engine behaves as expected under the tested conditions.

 ---
-### Graph Visualization

-The script generates the following visualization for the K3 graph.
-The user pair (0, 1) is highlighted in blue, and all edges are marked as wiretapped (red, dashed) because the adversary has compromised the entire network.

 ## 🧮 Algorithm Overview